odpi/egeria-docs/site/docs/connectors/integration/event-schema-integration-connector.md

 ## Running locally for testing

-You will need to have an OMAG platform with a configured metadata server and activated DataManager OMAS.
+You will need to have an OMAG platform with a configured [Metadata Access Point](https://egeria-project.org/concepts/metadata-access-point/) and activated DataManager OMAS.
 You will also have a Docker client installed locally and a running Docker daemon.

 ### Run gradle build
 On a terminal,